 Those strappy, high-heeled sandals look fabulous, but what happens if you miss a step?
 The answer: sprained ankles, dislocations, and even broken bones.
-When you “fall” off your high heels and roll the side of your foot you are putting immense stress (i.e. all your body weight) on the bones, tendons, and ligaments of your foot and ankle, which in some cases can lead to permanent damage.
-Ouch!
+When you “fall” off your high heels and roll the side of your foot you are putting immense stress on the bones, tendons, and ligaments of your foot and ankle, which in some cases can lead to permanent damage.
+Ouch.

 Our bodies can handle a lot, but when you are constantly putting strain on the same areas there is going to be a price to pay.
 High heels cause your centre of gravity to lean forwards which in turn misaligns the hips and causes an increased curve of the lumbar spine (hyper-lordosis).
-No wonder your back always hurts at the end of a long day or even the next day too following that special black tie event you attended last night!
+No wonder your back always hurts at the end of a long day or even the next day too.
 Additionally, you are putting strain on the inside of the knee, which is a common area where osteoarthritis often strikes women later in life.

 Whilst the best solution would be to stick to flats, understandably this just may not be something you are willing to do, particularly if you are attached to the contents of your shoe closet.
 As a woman and a chiropractor I completely understand this dilemma first hand.
-If I’m completely honest, sometimes I just have to take off my chiropractor “hat” and put on my fashion victim “hat”.
-But in saying so, I do seem to pay for it one way or the other, either with foot pain from squashing my foot into a pointy toed heel (I’m a size 42) or with a sore lower back from having a hyper-lordotic posture for an extended period of time, or sometimes even both.
-If you “have to” wear heels try to keep them under 4cm (1.5 inches), or at the very least keep the standing / walking to a minimum.
-You may also want to consider chiropractic to resolve any old tension or postural patterns that have occurred as a result of your lifetime of heel-heeled body abuse.
+If you “have to” wear heels try to keep them under 4cm (1.5 inches), or at the very least keep the standing and walking to a minimum.
+You may also want to consider chiropractic to resolve any old tension or postural patterns that have occurred as a result of your lifetime of high-heeled body use.